 Notes: Marginal effects are reported with standard errors below.
 Models contain both wave and sector dummies.
-Observations are weighted to give representative results. denotes significance at the 10 per cent level, denotes significance at the 5 per cent level and denotes significance at the 1 per cent level.
+Observations are weighted to give representative results. denotes significance at the 5 per cent level and denotes significance at the 1 per cent level.